braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_v2_101.md

 * [Persistent entry properties]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/canvas_persistent_entry_properties/) to be available for message personalization throughout a user journey
 * More post-launch edit capabilities to change connections between steps, delete steps and variants, and redirect users to different steps
 * A new Canvas toolbar that shows all Canvas components
-* A cloning feature that allows you to clone existing, stopped Canvases into Canvas V2.
-Your existing Canvases in V1 will not be altered or deleted.
+* A [cloning tool]({{site.baseurl}}/cloning_canvases/) that allows you to clone your stopped Canvases into Canvas V2.
+The existing Canvases in V1 will not be altered or deleted.
 * **Coming soon:** A new way to zoom in and out between full and icon views in Canvas

 To use the Canvas V2 workflow, go to **Canvas** under the **Engagement** tab.
 Click <i class="fas fa-plus"></i> **Create Canvas**.
 Next, you'll have the option of building with Canvas V2 or the original Canvas experience.
 Select **Canvas V2 Workflow** and begin building your Canvas as you normally would!